ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

   implementation may need to transmit as a unit to amortize per-packet transmission overheads.

-3. C.cwnd: the maximum inflight BBR allows.
+3. C.cwnd: the maximum C.inflight BBR allows.

 ## Environment and Usage {#environment-and-usage}